Patanjali Case study & Detailed Analysis(Business Model):

 After pramotic swadeshi to consumers Baba Ramdev building a business empire by targeted traders community on the swadeshi plank.

-“The country needs Swadeshi Products; now we are telling shopkeepers to helps in this movement.
+“The country needs Swadeshi Products; now we are telling shopkeepers to help in this movement.

 While Reliance Retail has created ‘Patanjali Destinations’ at its out.